leonp/sherlock-holmes/_chapters/the-five-orange-pips-ch1.md

 Holmes turned over the leaves of the book upon his knee.
 “Here it is,” said he presently:
 </p><p>
-“&nbsp;‘Ku Klux Klan.
+“&‘Ku Klux Klan.
 A name derived from the fanciful resemblance to the sound produced by cocking a rifle.
 This terrible secret society was formed by some ex-Confederate soldiers in the Southern states after the Civil War, and it rapidly formed local